Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 ## Entering Data for different artifacts
+* **Requirements**:
-* **Requirements**: SpiraPlan allows a hierarchy of requirements (where each requirement can have children, who can, in turn, have child requirements of their own).
+    * SpiraPlan allows a hierarchy of requirements (where each requirement can have children, who can, in turn, have child requirements of their own).
 To designate the hierarchy level of requirements, use the "\>" character at the start of the name field.
-See above for an example of how to do this
+See above for an example of how to do this.
+    * Please note that when adding new Requirements, the status you see in Spira may not match the one you selected in the spreadsheet, because the status gets calculated by the system.
+E.g.: 'Requested' status is automatically updated to 'Planned' in Spira if the requirement is assigned to a Release.
+You can always get the data from Spira to see the most updated fields in the spreadsheet.
+    * Please note that Estimate Point values for Epics will get replaced by the child requirement in Spira, even if you selected a different value in Excel.
-* ***Releases**: like Requirements, Releases in SpiraPlan are hierarchical.
+* **Releases**: like Requirements, Releases in SpiraPlan are hierarchical.
 You designate hierarchy in the exact same way as for requirements.
 * **Test Cases and Test Steps**:
     * A test step must have a test case parent to be linked to and all test steps below a test case will become the steps for that test case.
     * There is no need to number the test steps -- SpiraPlan adds this information automatically